easypanel-io/website/docs/01-quickstarts/08-dotnet/index.md

 # .NET

 .NET is a powerful and versatile framework developed by Microsoft, offering a robust platform for building a wide range of applications.
 Easypanel is a user-friendly web hosting control panel that simplifies server management, including the deployment and configuration of web applications.
-This tutorial will guide you through the process of deploying a .NET application on Easypanel, making it accessible via a public URL.
+This guide will take you through the process of deploying a .NET application on Easypanel, making it accessible via a public URL.

 ## Prerequisites